1nvertedProtagonist/photoelectric_effect_lab/README.md

 The PDF in `output/` was compiled using Overleaf.
 Local compilation may require a full LaTeX toolchain (e.g., MiKTeX + Perl/latexmk).

 ## Note on use of AI assistance
 All the code was written by hand by me.
-AI assistant tools were used to accelerate the processes of debugging, documentation consultation and brainstorming
+AI assistant tools were used to accelerate the processes of debugging, documentation consultation and brainstorming.